ezaspy/elrond/README.md

 #### SIFT-elrond (recommended)

 - Download [SIFT-elrond](https://drive.google.com/file/d/1-Yi6tIBLJr1Dc6XCvs0l2RP5m6Kak3Qr/view?usp=share_link) OVA, which is the latest version of SIFT with all of the software packages required by elrond, pre-installed.
-  - ***Note***: *the OVA does not contain the NSRL dataset*; execute [nsrl.sh](https://github.com/ezaspy/elrond/blob/main/elrond/tools/config/scripts/nsrl.sh) and follow instructions to download.
+  - ***Note***: *the OVA does not contain the NSRL dataset; execute [nsrl.sh](https://github.com/ezaspy/elrond/blob/main/elrond/tools/config/scripts/nsrl.sh) and follow instructions to download.*
-  - If you encounter errors with SIFT-elrond, try running [update.sh](https://github.com/ezaspy/elrond/blob/main/elrond/update.sh) which will download the **latest version of elrond** onto your existing SIFT instance, before raising an [issue](https://github.com/ezaspy/elrond/issues).
+  - If you encounter errors with SIFT-elrond, try running [update.sh](https://github.com/ezaspy/elrond/blob/main/elrond/update.sh) which will download and configure the **latest version of elrond** onto your existing SIFT instance.
+If this does not resolve the problem, before raising an [issue](https://github.com/ezaspy/elrond/issues).
 <br>

 #### Self-build

 There are several software package required for using elrond but almost all of them are contained within the [SANS SIFT Worksation](https://www.sans.org/tools/sift-workstation/) virtual machine OVA.
 However, for the software which is not included, I have provided a script ([make.sh](https://github.com/ezaspy/elrond/blob/main/make.sh)) which installs and configures the additional software required for all potential functionality leveraged by elrond (for example: volatility3, apfs-fuse, ClamAV etc.).<br>
-To invoke the script, follow the instructions in [CONFIG.md](https://github.com/ezaspy/elrond/blob/main/elrond/CONFIG.md#configuration). **Note: you will only need to run the make.sh script once, per SIFT instance**
+To invoke the script, follow the instructions in [CONFIG.md](https://github.com/ezaspy/elrond/blob/main/elrond/CONFIG.md#configuration).
+  - ***Note***: *you will only need to run the make.sh script once, per SIFT instance*

 - [SANS SIFT Workstation](https://digital-forensics.sans.org/community/downloads) (20.04)
-  - Note: SANS SIFT 18.04 is not supported.
+  - ***Note***: *SANS SIFT 18.04 is not supported.*
 - [CONFIG.md](https://github.com/ezaspy/elrond/blob/main/elrond/CONFIG.md) to install and configure the additional software for SIFT 20.04.
   - If you encounter errors with [CONFIG.md](https://github.com/ezaspy/elrond/blob/main/elrond/CONFIG.md), individual scripts for each of the software packages are contained in [.../elrond/elrond/tools/scripts/](https://github.com/ezaspy/elrond/tree/main/elrond/tools/scripts/)
 <br><br>